Year-End Review, 2000 Edition

 General Semantics, and My Career

-In early January, my good friend and Executive Director of the Institute of General Semantics, Marjorie Zelner, announced her resignation.
+In early January, my good friend and Executive Director of the Institute of General Semantics, Marjorie, announced her resignation.
 This was prompted in part because she had recently been diagnosed with cancer, which tragically ended her life 10 months later.

 Her resignation left the Institute with something of an organizational crisis … who would take over?
 Since general semantics has become such a major part of my life, I offered a proposal to the Board whereby I would replace Marjorie, if they would consent to move the one-person office to the Dallas area.

 This offer prompted much-needed discussion and debate amongst the board.
-In February, the Board decided instead to accept an alternative proposal from Jeff Mordkowitz that kept the office in the New York area.
+In February, the Board decided instead to accept an alternative proposal from a local trustee that kept the office in the New York area.

 Before I began, however, I wanted to take one last travel fling.
 I had never been to Chicago, so I decided to take an 8-day road trip prior to beginning the new job.
 I bought a new car and took off the next day headed to Chicago.

-After Chicago, I drove on north to Milwaukee and visited with some gs buddies — Gregg Hoffmann at the University of Wisconsin — Milwaukee, Andrea Johnson at Alverno College, and Lynn Schuldt.
-I got to sit in one of Andrea’s general semantics classes, which inspired me to write an essay in response to some of the class discussion.
-On my way home, I stopped in St. Louis and had an all-too-brief lunch with two more good friends I met through general semantics, Holly Ingraham and Robbyn Wahby.
+After Chicago, I drove on north to Milwaukee and visited with some GS buddies.
+I got to sit in on a class.
+On my way home, I stopped in St. Louis and had an all-too-brief lunch with two more good friends I met through general semantics, Holly and Robbyn.

 In 1999, I began to develop a website around the theme of “differences that make a difference” — www.ThisIsNotThat.com.
 And I continued to publish my Chanticleer Calls newsletter on a sometimes-regular twice-a-month schedule.
 The most recent edition includes a (partial) listing of (some of) what I learned during the past year.